 I have racked up hours of staring in fascinating disgust at various house spiders.
 Or poking them (in full protective equipment) with any object (not my finger).
 There can be lots of different sized house spiders, but some of them get huge.
 They can appear frightening or too big to squish.
 They come running RIGHT for you.
 How do you deal with this unfazed menace?

 It’s always good to remember they almost certainly won’t hurt you.
 Sometimes the overturned cup trick doesn’t work or is too risky of a procedure.
 Some folks are unable to physically remove spiders of this size, I understand.
 For those folks, consider busting out that old can of aersol bug killer.
 By spraying for spiders with one direct hit from an aersol can, you will nail your target.
 It may even be a more ecologically sensitive approach than having a recurring professional treatment that sprays for spiders on the outside.

 For more information about Oregon spiders, check out this document published by Oregon Department of Agriculture.

-Hobo spiders (tegenaria agrestis) can be found in Portland Oregon.
+Hobo spiders (tegenaria agrestis) are a common Portland spider.
 They’re in the aforementioned family of house spiders.
 Hobo spiders, like others spiders in our area are considered harmless.